 - B vitamins with high amounts of niacin

-- Thiamine and pyridoxine plus niacin for people with chronic alcoholism
+- Thiamine and pyridoxine plus niacin for people with chronic alcoholism (which can mean a thiamine deficiency)

 - Bed rest for severe cases